 Look for Beneficial Situations

 Look for partnerships that could smooth your entry into a new market.
 Partner with distributors versed in international exporting.
 Seek out fellow small business owners who have exported into the market you’re interested in and ask their advice.
 Find out if there any beneficial trade agreements you can take advantage of.
 The more research you do on this front, the more money you could potentially save.

 “Do not underestimate new markets, and do not think you bring the most knowledge, experience or innovation,” said Laura Aveledo.

 “In most cases, there is a reason why the product or service has not been adopted.
 Be open, listen, and understand the market’s capabilities and limitations.”

 You may be used to doing things one way on your home patch, but to make your business succeed abroad, a different approach may pay dividends.
 Many Canadian small businesses smooth this transition by dipping a toe into exporting via the United States.
 It’s a country with a similar culture, it’s logistically easy to reach, and the presence of NAFTA (North American Free Trade Agreement) ensures few tariffs or barriers to impede your growth.

 Want to Learn More?

-The Export Navigator Pilot offers businesses access to community-based export specialists who can provide a personalized, step-by-step approach to exporting.
+The Export Navigator program offers businesses access to community-based export specialists who can provide a personalized, step-by-step approach to exporting.
 Businesses receive in-person guidance from an advisor with advanced knowledge in market expansion strategy.

 Here to Help